dk-raw/dk-raw/README.md

 <!--test test -->
 ### About Me

-ASP.NET MVC and JavaScript(Vanilla, JQuery, TypeScript, React.js).
+ASP.NET MVC/Core, C# and JavaScript(Vanilla, JQuery, React.js, TypeScript).
 I am also a cyber-security geek.
 You were probably expecting this to be a bit longer, but unfortunately, I'm not that interesting as a person.

 ### For fun...